 Mayflower College has 20+ years experience of English language training and testing.
-It is the developer of Test of English for Aviation (TEA), one of the leading tests for pilots and air traffic controllers required to meet the industry language proficiency standards.
-Mayflower College also houses the only IELTS testing centre southwest of Bristol.
+It is the developer of Test of English for Aviation (TEA), one of the leading tests for pilots and air traffic controllers required to meet the ICAO language proficiency standards.